MSuarezMenendez/PaternityExclusion/README.md

-# **Universal baleen whale microsatellite panel for individual identification and power to detect parentage**
+# **Universal baleen whale microsatellite panel for individual identification and parentage assignment**

 ## Overview

-Python scripts used on the manuscript "Universal baleen whale microsatellite panel for individual identification and power to detect parentage".
+Python scripts used on the manuscript "Universal baleen whale microsatellite panel for individual identification and parentage assignment".

 ## Scripts